CodeCoder025/ML-Stock-Forecaster/README.md

   -   Unintuitive, atypical metrics using PCA
   -   Optimize a better set of hyperparameters for GBM models --- https://chatgpt.com/s/t_69549a273b8081918e0cad8db7f99203
   -   Ensure hyperparameter optimization code is computationally feasible
+  -   Iterative optimization for engineered features --- iteratively expose model to different segments of dataframe (can be random, or with iterative structure) to see which bootstrap it performs best with

 Version 3 Notes: